truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 Do not use early-release software for critical tasks.
 {{< /hint >}}

+**September , 2024**

+iXsystems is pleased to release TrueNAS 24.10-RC.1!
+This release candidate version has software component updates and new features that are in the polishing phase as well as fixes for issues discovered in 24.10-BETA.1.

+Notable changes:

+*

+<a href="https://ixsystems.atlassian.net/issues/?filter=10887" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 24.10-RC.1 release.
+{{< include file="/static/includes/JiraFilterInstructions.md" >}}

+### 24.10-BETA.1 Known Issues

+*

+<a href="https://ixsystems.atlassian.net/issues/?filter=10886" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.10-RC.1 that are being resolved in a future TrueNAS release.

+## 24.10-BETA.1 Changelog

+{{< expand "Click to Expand" "v" >}}

+{{< hint type=warning title="Early Release Software" >}}
+Early releases are intended for testing and feedback purposes.
+Do not use early-release software for critical tasks.
+{{< /hint >}}

 **August 29, 2024**

 iXsystems is pleased to release TrueNAS 24.10-BETA.1!